Hi-Angel/notes-backup/packer.md

     "<enter>"
   ]

-  # here "ssh" communicator is used, but we can also set e.g. "none"
+  # here "ssh" communicator is used, but we can also set `communicator = "none"`
   ssh_username = "******"
   ssh_password = var.ssh_password
   ssh_pty = true